- April 02, 1945

 - Not Active

-Guy Frequelin (nicknamed Grizlly) is a French former rally and racing driver, and former chief of Citroen's rally team from 1989 to 2007, in a period when Citroen scored four wins at Dakar Rally and Sebastien Loeb won his first four championship titles.
+Guy Frequelin (nicknamed Grizzly) is a French former rally and racing driver, and former chief of Citroen's rally team from 1989 to 2007, in a period when Citroen scored four wins at Dakar Rally and Sebastien Loeb won four championship titles with the team.

 Frequelin's greatest success as a rally driver was the second place in the 1981 World Rally Championship.
 That year, he scored his only WRC victory, driving a Talbot Sunbeam Lotus at Rally Argentina.